-- (a) All domestic water furnished at labor housing and related facilities must conform to the standards of the Public Health Division of the Oregon Department of Human Services. - (A) The site water system must supply at least 15 psi at the outlet end of all water lines regardless of the number of outlets in use. - (b) Have a bacteriological analysis done on the water before occupancy and as often as needed to assure a potable water supply, except when the water comes from a community water system. - (c) Provide enough potable water in the labor housing area for drinking, hand washing, bathing and domestic use.
-An ample supply is at least 35 gallons of water per day per occupant. - (d) Arrange, construct and if necessary, periodically disinfect the water storage and distribution facilities to satisfactorily protect the water from contamination.
-Install all new plumbing in labor housing and related facilities to comply with the Oregon state building code.
+(a) All domestic water furnished at labor housing and related facilities must conform to the standards of the [Oregon] Public Health Division of the Oregon Department of Human Services.

+(A) The site water system must supply at least 15 psi at the outlet end of all water lines regardless of the number of outlets in use.

+- (b) Have a bacteriological analysis done on the water before occupancy and as often as needed to assure a potable water supply, except when the water comes from a community water system. - (c) Provide enough potable water in the labor housing area for drinking, hand washing, bathing and domestic use.
+An ample supply is at least 35 gallons of water per day per occupant. - [(A) Water for drinking and domestic use must be within 100 feet of each living area.] - (d) Arrange, construct and if necessary, periodically disinfect the water storage and distribution facilities to satisfactorily protect the water from contamination.
+Install all new plumbing in labor housing and related facilities to comply with the Oregon state building code. - (e) When potable water is not available in each dwelling unit, there must be a potable water source within 100 feet of each unit and there must be a working, clean drinking fountain for each 100 occupants or fraction thereof. ([g]f) Post as, "Unsafe for drinking," non-potable water that is accessible to occupants.
+The posting must be in the language of the camp occupants or with a universal symbol. - ([h]g) Portable water containers with spigots and tight fitting lids are acceptable for providing and storing drinking water in the housing. - (A) These containers must be made of impervious non-toxic materials that protect the water from contamination. - (B) Wash and sanitize them at least every 7 days. - [(f) Drinking fountains at labor housing and related facilities must be angle-jet type with adequate water pressure.]

-- (e) When potable water is not available in each dwelling unit, there must be a potable water source within 100 feet of each unit and there must be a working, clean drinking fountain for each 100 occupants or fraction thereof. - (f) Post as, "Unsafe for drinking," non-potable water that is accessible to occupants.
-The posting must be in the language of the camp occupants or with a universal symbol. - (g) Portable water containers with spigots and tight fitting lids are acceptable for providing and storing drinking water in the housing. - (A) These containers must be made of impervious non-toxic materials that protect the water from contamination. - (B) Wash and sanitize them at least every 7 days. - (h) Do not use containers such as barrels, pails or tanks that require dipping or pouring to get the water. - (i) Do not use cups, dippers or other utensils for common drinking purposes. - (j) Do not allow cross connection between a system furnishing water for drinking purposes and a non-potable supply. - (8) Bathing, hand washing, laundry, and toilet facilities General. - (a) Provide an adequate supply of hot and cold water under pressure for all common use bathing, hand washing, and laundry facilities at all labor housing and related facilities. - (b) In installations with bathing, laundry facilities, or flush toilets, the floor and walls must be of readily cleanable finish and impervious to moisture. - (c) All common use bathing, hand washing, and laundry facilities must be clean, sanitary and operating properly. - (d) Buildings for common use bathing, hand washing, laundry, and toilet facilities must have heating capable of keeping the facility at 68 degrees or more during use. - (9) Bathing facilities. - (a) Provide drains in all showers to remove waste water.
-Slope floors so they drain.
-Do not use slippery materials for flooring. - Note: Paragraph (b) is effective April 1, 2009.
-Until then the old ratio of 1 to 15 applies.
+- ([+]h) Do not use containers such as barrels, pails or tanks that require dipping or pouring to get the water. - ([e]i) Do not use cups, dippers or other utensils for common drinking purposes. - (j) Do not allow cross connection between a system furnishing water for drinking purposes and a non-potable supply. - (8) [Laundry]Bathing, hand washing, [toilet]laundry, and [bathing]toilet facilities General. - (a) Provide an adequate supply of hot and cold water under pressure for all common use bathing, hand washing, [bathing,] and laundry facilities at all labor housing and related facilities. - (b) In installations with bathing, laundry facilities, or flush toilets,[-lavatory, bathing, or laundry facilities,] the floor and walls must be of readily cleanable finish and impervious to moisture. - [(c) Separate central bathing or toilet facilities used for both sexes in the same building by a solid, non-absorbent wall extending from the floor to the ceiling.] ([d]c) All [individual or] common use bathing, hand washing, and laundry[, toilet facilities, portable toilets, privies, hand washing, and bathing] facilities must be clean, sanitary and operating properly. - (d) Buildings for common use bathing, hand washing, laundry, and toilet facilities must have heating capable of keeping the facility at 68 degrees or more during use.